xieyuheng/inner/papers/publish/boundaries-as-types.md

   of "fixed v.s. varied arguments" for inductive datatype?

+## Different meanings of higher-order-ness

+Higher order inductive type is one way of introducing higher-order-ness into our type system, another way is higher-order functions.

+Is univalent axiom a relation between this two orders?

 ## Limitation of our construction

 The following notions are not built-in our language: